Michaol/euserv-renewal-bot/README.md

 | `NOTIFICATION_EMAIL` | `your_notify_email@example.com`        | The email address to receive status reports. |

 **Ensure the secret names are copied exactly and replace the example values with your own real information.**

+> **About 2FA**: It is highly recommended to enable 2FA in your Euserv account.
+Not only does it significantly improve your account security, but it may also cause the server to trust your login and **skip the image CAPTCHA**, saving you API costs.

 #### Step 3: Manually Run the Workflow to Test